We use stories to connect with each other every day.

 What happens when storytelling, the great lifeblood of human relationships, begins to weaken in us as dementia gradually saps us of this vital means of communication?

-Sadly, the fact is that we begin to become defined by dementia.
+Sadly, the fact is that we will begin being defined by dementia or Alzheimer's disease.

 So what can be done if you’ve just been diagnosed with dementia (or you know somebody who has)?

-Early work in the UK, now being studied by the NHS, suggests that arranging for a biographical film to be made can have untold benefits.
+Early work in the UK, now being studied by the NHS, suggests that arranging for a biographical film to be made can have many benefits.

 Secondly, having a well-made life history has been shown to rally extra and prolonged support among family and friends.

-Thirdly, as dementia progresses, being able to watch your life story will reconnect you with emotions of joy and happiness, as has already been demonstrated in the UK.
+Thirdly, as dementia progresses and Alzheimer's disease takes hold, being able to watch your life story will reconnect you with emotions of joy and happiness, as has already been demonstrated in the UK.

 And, finally, by making your My Video History story available to your carers, they will be able to get to know you better and forge a deeper bond with you.